Aayush75/clustering/README.md

 This implementation stays faithful to the TEMI paper with the following considerations:

 1. **Feature Extractor**: Uses DINOv2 instead of training from scratch (as recommended for better features)
-2. **Dataset**: Applied to multiple datasets (CIFAR10, CIFAR100, Tiny ImageNet, ImageNet) for flexibility
+2. **Dataset**: Applied to multiple datasets (CIFAR10, CIFAR100, Tiny ImageNet, ImageNet, Imagenette) for flexibility
 3. **Augmentations**: Simplified augmentation strategy suitable for CIFAR100's small images

 All core algorithmic components follow the paper specifications exactly.

 ## Dataset Details

-The framework supports four datasets with different characteristics:
+The framework supports five datasets with different characteristics:

 ### CIFAR10
 - **Classes**: 10 (airplane, automobile, bird, cat, deer, dog, frog, horse, ship, truck)